vsingh18567/project/writeup.md

 - `org/DataManager.java:attemptLogin`: If funds is null, don't iterate over it but still return object
 - `org/DataManager.java:createFund`: Check for nullity before making request
 - `org/DataManager.java:getContributorName`: Check for id nullity before making request
-### what to add here: description of any bugs that you found and fixed

 ## Task 1.3.
 Organization (Java) App display total donations for fund
 To display total donations, the displayFund(fundNumber) method was adjusted.
 Within the for-loop that prints out each donation, the amount of each donation is now also being added to a new variable totalDonation.
-The amount is then divided by the value of fund.getTarget() to get the percentage of target that ahs been reached.
+The amount is then divided by the value of fund.getTarget() to get the percentage of target that has been reached.

 ## Task 1.4.
 Contributor (Android) App testing and debugging
 ### what to add here: description of any bugs that you found and fixed

 ## Task 1.5.
 Contributor (Android) App display total donations
+To display total donations, the onResume() method in the ViewDonationsActivity class was adjusted.
+Within the for-loop that adds all donations to the donations array, the amount of each donation is now also being added to a new variable totalDonations. totalDonations is then added to the donations array in order to display it as another entry in the ListView.

 ## Task